LucaGiordano92/starter-academic/content/event/Systematic review/index.md

 ---
-title: The automation of systematic reviews. a case study on ECMO support
+title: The automation of systematic reviews.
+A case study on ECMO support
 event: SISMEC
 event_url: